Dubai Airports | Lost Property | Feedback |

 Impact on flight schedules

-· Airports Council (ACL) has allocated 96% of the total available capacity during the runway maintenance period.
-The total resulting reduction has now
+· Airport Coordination Limited (ACL) has allocated 96% of the total available capacity during the runway maintenance period.
+The total resulting reduction

-reached 26%.
-The base carriers – Emirates airline and flydubai – are contributing 52.8% of the total required reduction while the restriction of freighters
+has now reached 26%.
+The base carriers – Emirates airline and flydubai – are contributing 52.8% of the total required reduction while the restriction of

 · Airlines flying to Dubai have already started communicating schedule changes required by the runway refurbishment programme with some airlines electing